topic 56947

 I have a power supply that has a gauge for volts and goes up to 25 volts and a gauge for amps that goes to 50 amps and a dial that is for adjustment.
 Now, say I need 2 amps to plate my part, do I just adjust the knob till I get 2 amps on the amp gauge and don't worry about what the voltage is, or must I worry about the voltage also.

 A. Hi Tom.
-Voltage and amperage are locked together by Ohm's Law: V = A x R.
+Voltage and amperage are locked together by Ohm's Law: V = A x R, so there is actually no way to vary them independently anyway.

 The plating solution will have a resistance that you can't change except by moving the parts closer to or further from the anodes.
 So if you choose the amperage, you have to let the rectifier produce however many volts it needs to get there.
-Chrome plates at about 1 Amp per square inch, so 2 Amps would be appropriate for a part of about 2 square inches surface area.
-If you are doing some kind of imitation chrome, it probably plates at about 1/3 as much current.
+Chrome will not plate at all until about 1 Amp per square inch, so 50 Amps would do a part of up to about a maximum of 25 square inches surface area (counting both sides).
+If you are doing some kind of "imitation chrome" however, it isn't actually chrome, and probably plates at about 1/4 to 1/3 that much current.
 Good luck.

 Regards,